tcalik/piwik_take_home_task/README.md

 Solution by Tomasz Calik

 ## Requirements
-The only requirement to run this project is `Docker`
+The only requirement to run this project is `Docker`, but running the project is the simplest with `make` also available.

 ## Running the project
 The quickest way to start this project is running